Paju, South Korea Guide

 Day Trips

-1.5-2 hours by organized tour bus (including security checks) A vibrant metropolis, Seoul offers a captivating blend of ancient history and modern innovation.
-Explore grand palaces like Gyeongbokgung, wander through the charming Bukchon Hanok Village, and immerse yourself in the bustling energy of Myeongdong.
-From traditional tea houses to cutting-edge technology, Seoul provides a diverse and unforgettable experience.
+1.5-2 hours by ITX train or car A vibrant metropolis, Seoul offers a captivating blend of ancient traditions and modern innovation.
+Explore grand palaces like Gyeongbokgung, wander through the charming Bukchon Hanok Village, and immerse yourself in the bustling atmosphere of Myeongdong shopping district.
+Indulge in delicious Korean cuisine, from street food to fine dining, and experience the dynamic energy of this global city.

 Travel Time